mlewand3/django-sensors/README.md

   or worse)
 - if you followed this guide without modifying settings, your static files will be located at the root of your clone, in a folder called *static*
+- go easy on the nubmer of threads apache can spawn

 ## Usage